So You Failed the NBCOT®? Get Advice To Succeed On Your Next Try

-- Ignore your anxiety during the test, and try to focus on the questions.
+- Try to ignore your anxiety during the test, and instead try to focus on the questions.

 - Have confidence going into the exam.
 You’ve been preparing for this.
 Remind yourself that you have this in the bag.
 Write your name on the board they give you followed by OTR/L or COTA.
 Tell yourself throughout that you will pass.